-- Experienced faculty and staff with advanced degrees and experience - The program director and programme manager were particularly positive and passionate about working beyond the line of duty to achieve excellence. - The PSP has set the desired number of postgraduate students admitted per academic year to 25, selecting candidates with diverse academic backgrounds. - Support services and resources are extensive and of high quality and well communicated to the students, taking into account the needs of students engaging in a hybrid interdisciplinary program delivered both face to face and online.
-Support is offered during extended hours including weekends when courses are offered.
+- The program director and program manager were particularly positive and passionate about working beyond the line of duty to achieve excellence.

+- The PSP has set the desired number of postgraduate students admitted per academic year to 25, selecting candidates with diverse academic backgrounds.

+- Support services and resources are extensive and of high quality and well communicated to the students, taking into account the needs of students engaging in a hybrid interdisciplinary program delivered both face to face and online.
+Support is offered during extended hours